fanteastick/quartz-test/content/hobbies/cool things online/Terms of Service - RackNerd.md

 Our services are highly flexible in terms of how they can be utilized, here is a **_non-exhaustive_** list of **prohibited activities.**

-_As mentioned above, if you have any questions about our Terms of Service, or if you’d like to clarify whether or not your particular desired use is allowed on our services, please_ [**_contact us._**](https://www.racknerd.com/cdn-cgi/l/email-protection#20535550504f5254605241434b4e4552440e434f4d) _By contacting us, your privacy is ensured; our sole intent is to communicate expectations for your benefit._
+_As mentioned above, if you have any questions about our Terms of Service, or if you'd like to clarify whether or not your particular desired use is allowed on our services, please_ [**_contact us._**](https://www.racknerd.com/cdn-cgi/l/email-protection#20535550504f5254605241434b4e4552440e434f4d) _By contacting us, your privacy is ensured; our sole intent is to communicate expectations for your benefit._

 - - Any illegal activities, illegal either in the United States of America, or your residing country.
 - - Utilizing services in a harassing or threatening manner